-This lamb shawarma recipe is a delicious meal my Egyptian father would make on special occasions like birthdays and holidays, and to this day, the smell of lamb roasting in the oven brings me back to my childhood home.
-So comforting!
+This lamb shawarma recipe is a delicious meal my Egyptian father would make on special occasions like birthdays and holidays, and to this day, the smell of lamb roasting in the oven brings me back to my childhood home with memories of him in the kitchen wearing his flowing white galabia.
+I like to remember him this way, in those peaceful moments, doing what he loved.

-What I love about this is how easy it is!
+It’s easy to make!
 With just 15-20 minutes of hands-on time, it slowly roasts to perfection in the oven for 3-4 hours until deliciously tender.
-As a chef and caterer, I loved making this lamb shawarma recipe because it could be made several days ahead, and our shawarma spice blend really gave it the wow factor.
+As a chef and caterer, I loved making this lamb shawarma recipe because it could be made several days ahead, and reheated, and our shawarma spice blend really gave it the wow factor.

 Lamb Shawarma Recipe Ingredients

-- Leg of lamb– use boneless for the fastest cooking time or sub bone-in leg of lamb (see recipe notes) or lamb shoulder
+- Leg of lamb– use butterflied boneless lamb leg for the fastest cooking time or sub bone-in leg of lamb (see recipe notes) or feel free to use lamb shoulder.
+Don’t like lamb?
+Try beef chuck roast, or bottom round roast.

 - Onion, Shallot and Garlic Cloves – for extra savory depth.